-If the device implementation supports a lock screen with PIN (numeric) or PASSWORD (alphanumeric), the device MUST support full-disk encryption of the application private data (/data partition), as well as the SD card partition if it is a permanent, non-removable part of the device [Resources, 107].
-For devices supporting full-disk encryption, the full-disk encryption SHOULD be enabled all the time after the user has completed the out-of-box experience.
-While this requirement is stated as SHOULD for this version of the Android platform, it is very strongly RECOMMENDED as we expect this to change to MUST in the future versions of Android.
+If the device implementation supports a secure lock screen reporting "true" for KeyguardManager.isDeviceSecure() [Resources, 131], and is not a device with restricted memory as reported through the ActivityManager.isLowRamDevice() method, then the device MUST support full-disk encryption [Resources, 132] of the application private data (/data partition), as well as the application shared storage partition (/sdcard partition) if it is a permanent, non-removable part of the device.

+For device implementations supporting full-disk encryption and with Advanced Encryption Standard (AES) crypto performance above 50MiB/sec, the full-disk encryption MUST be enabled by default at the time the user has completed the out-of-box setup experience.
+If a device implementation is already launched on an earlier Android version with full-disk encryption disabled by default, such a device cannot meet the requirement through a system software update and thus MAY be exempted.

 Encryption MUST use AES with a key of 128-bits (or greater) and a mode designed for storage (for example, AES-XTS, AES-CBC-ESSIV).
 The encryption key MUST NOT be written to storage at any time without being encrypted.
 Other than when in active use, the encryption key SHOULD be AES encrypted with the lockscreen passcode stretched using a slow stretching algorithm (e.g. PBKDF2 or scrypt).
 If the user has not specified a lockscreen passcode or has disabled use of the passcode for encryption, the system SHOULD use a default passcode to wrap the encryption key.
-If the device provides a hardwarebacked keystore, the password stretching algorithm MUST be cryptographically bound to that keystore.
+If the device provides a hardware-backed keystore, the password stretching algorithm MUST be cryptographically bound to that keystore.
 The encryption key MUST NOT be sent off the device (even when wrapped with the user passcode and/or hardware bound key).
-The upstream Android Open Source project provides a preferred implementation of this feature based on the linux kernel feature dm-crypt.
+The upstream Android Open Source project provides a preferred implementation of this feature based on the Linux kernel feature dm-crypt.